qcri-social/AIDR/DTO-standards.md

 ## Mapping

+Mapping from/to entities in done by the DTO class, not by a helper class.

 Mapping from entities is done through the constructor and the constructor only.

 Mapping to entities is done by a method `toEntity()`.
 This method is always called `toEntity()', no matter what the class name is.